dntstck/blog/scheduled/devserver-portable-env.md

 <br><sup>docker_compose function</sup>
 </figure>

-<p>This function creates a compose file for Docker that holds all the container details, such as ports and the environment, here it's NodeJS.</p>
+<p>This function creates a compose file for Docker that holds all the container details, such as ports and the environment.</p>

 <figure>
 <img src="{{ site.baseurl }}/devserver/img/devenv-bash5.png" alt="Writing Bash Scripts" />